 One of the first steps in making hash involves extracting kief.
 Hash is essentially kief that has been heated slightly and pressurized to create a soft ball.
 When you apply pressure and heat to kief, its resin glands are damaged, which results in a change in composition.
 Also, subjecting kief to pressure causes its color to become darker.

 You can make hash at home using kief.
-To do so, place the kief in folded parchment paper.
+To do so, place the kief on a piece of parchment paper and fold the paper over the top.
 Next, run a clothes iron or a straightening iron over the parchment paper.
 By doing so, you are applying pressure and heat to the kief, which will change its composition.
 The key here is to do so for long enough until the kief becomes compressed, but the parchment paper doesn’t burn.

 6 – Add It to a Joint or Bowl